sspaeth-r7/VimNotes/README.md

   - Select an "i"nner object without white space
 - Delete entire code block: `d%`
   - With cursor at beginning of first line
+- Delete from current line to EOF: `dG`
+- Delete from current line to BOF: `dgg`

 ## Navigation
 ### Markers